-Study your foundation year, then progress to a degree with industry accreditations from the ACCA, ICAEW, IFA and CIMA.
+Study your foundation year, then progress to a degree with industry accreditation from the Association of Chartered Certified Accountants (ACCA).

-Improve employability through an optional one-year paid work placement.
+Undertake an one year optional paid work placement.

-The course is suitable if you don't meet the entry requirements for our BA (Hons) Accounting and Finance course, or you want extra preparation before starting degree-level study.
-You share the first year with other Sheffield Business School foundation year students, then move on to the degree.
+The course is suitable if you don't meet the entry requirements for our BA (Hons) Accounting and Economics course, or you want extra preparation before starting degree-level study.
+You share the first year with other accounting, banking and finance foundation year students, then move on to the degree.